SindenLightgun/SindenLightgunLinux/README.md

 cat /proc/bus/input/devices
 ```

 This should output a list of devices, including 3 entries for Sinden Gun.
 One of the entries should be `Name="SindenCameraE` and have a line that identifies the vendor/product/version.
-Thos values should be
+Those values should be

 ```
 I: Bus=0003 Vendor=32e4 Product=9210 Version=0100